charlesreid1/olsonator/Readme.md

 Here is an example of the output of a backtest.
-Note that this backtest utilizes 39 days and 1,482 games' worth of data, and only takes 23 seconds to run (not including one-time processing cost of downloading and extracting schedule data from the web, which will be cached on disk for any subsequent run):
+Note that this backtest utilizes 39 days and 1,482 games' worth of data, and takes < 30 seconds to run (not including one-time processing cost of downloading and extracting schedule data from the web, which will be cached on disk for any subsequent run):

 ![Backtest output example](img/backtest_example_output.png)

-***-3.3% ROI means this model will not make any money...
-Yay!***

 ## Quick Start